 E. Have an SSL Certificate installed on your website

-An SSL certificate encrypts information on your behalf by activating the https protocol that prompts a secure connection between your web server and the browser.
+An SSL certificate is a digital certificate that authenticates your website's identity and enables an encrypted connection.
+When not installed, your WordPress site is not secure.
+When installed, it activates the https protocol that prompts a secure connection between your web server and the browser.

 F. Configure an application firewall

 A firewall is an application that stands between your website and your visitors ensuring that hackers attacks fail to reach your website.
 It will filter out malicious HTTP traffic to your website.

 There are three types of firewalls.
 They all work at different levels to protect you: the DNS level firewall, the server level firewall, and the application level firewall.